Northern Territory: Parliament

 The Northern Territory Parliament is one of the three unicameral parliaments in the country.
 Based on the Westminster System, it consists of the Northern Territory Legislative Assembly which was created in 1974, replacing the Northern Territory Legislative Council.
 It also produces the Northern Territory of Australia Government Gazette.

 The Northern Territory Legislative Council was the partly elected governing body from 1947 until its replacement by the fully elected Northern Territory Legislative Assembly in 1974.
 The total enrolment for the 1947 election was 4,443.
 The Northern Territory was split into five electorates: Darwin, Alice Springs, Tennant Creek, Batchelor, and Stuart.

 While this assembly exercises powers similar to those of the parliaments of the states of Australia, it does so by legislated devolution of powers from the Commonwealth Government, rather than by any constitutional right.
 As such, the Commonwealth Government retains the right to legislate for the territory, including the power to override legislation passed by the Legislative Assembly.
 The Monarch is represented by the Administrator of the Northern Territory, who performs a role similar to that of a state governor.

 Twenty-five members of the Legislative Assembly are elected to four-year terms from single-member electorates.

-For some years there has been agitation for full statehood.
+Numerous times since self government was granted there has been agitation for full statehood within the region.
 A referendum of voters in the Northern Territory was held on the issue in 1998, which resulted in a 'no' vote.
 This was a shock to both the Northern Territory and Commonwealth governments, as opinion polls showed most Territorians supported statehood.
 But under the Australian Constitution, the federal government may set the terms of entry to full statehood.
-The Northern Territory was offered three senators, rather than the twelve guaranteed to original states.
-(Because of the difference in populations, equal numbers of Senate seats would mean a Territorian's vote for a senator would have been worth more than 30 such votes in New South Wales or Victoria.)
+The Northern Territory was offered three senators, rather than the twelve guaranteed to original states (because of the difference in populations, equal numbers of Senate seats would mean a Territorian's vote for a senator would have been worth more than 30 such votes in New South Wales or Victoria).
 Alongside what was cited as an arrogant approach adopted by then chief minister Shane Stone, it is believed that most Territorians, regardless of their general views on statehood, were reluctant to adopt the particular offer that was made.

 Chief minister and cabinet

 The chief minister is the head of government of a self-governing territory (the head of a state government is a premier).
 The chief minister is appointed by the administrator, who in normal circumstances appoints the leader of whichever party holds the majority of seats in the Northern Territory Legislative Assembly.
-The current chief minister is Natasha Fyles of the Australian Labor Party.
-She replaced Michael Gunner on 13 May 2022.
+The current chief minister is Lia Finocchiaro of the Country Liberal Party.
+The CLP defeated Territory Labor to win office on 24 August 2024.